thereallinusrg/LocID.py/README.md

     University of Colorado Boulder; Lead Geo Innovations, Swiss Re Management Ltd
 </sub>

-This repository contains the referenc implementation of LocID in Python.
+This repository contains the reference implementation of LocID in Python.
 LocID is a DGGS based global spatial identifier.